 |Logistics and Distribution Management||BS2581||20 credits|

 |Operations Management||BS2582||20 credits|

-In year three, you will take four compulsory double modules and either two optional double modules or one optional double module and two optional single modules.
+In year three, you will take three compulsory double modules and two compulsory single modules along with a selection of optional modules.

 |Module title||Module code||Credits|